rameshmangali/RISCV/README.md

       report_timing -max_paths 1 -nworst 1 -delay_type max -sort_by slack
    ```
    - You can view the [Timing Report](https://github.com/rameshmangali/RISCV/blob/main/timing_report_content.pdf) for more details.

+## Installing RISC-V Steel on Ubuntu 20.04 by using spike simulator